Kyriosity/read-write/README+/.net/README+/a.review/cs-malpractice.md

 * Albeit C# has pointers, destructors, finalizers, calls to the garbage collector, memory allocation, "front door" to unmanaged code, and interop with other languages — programming them for business applications doesn't look natural, unless for a very specific workaround, fix of bizarre bugs, or non-conforming 3d-party API.

 * Microsoft thoroughly documents which C# constructs are better or risky for performance/memory, and guessing them from CLR is counter-productive (Q&A sites cite contradictory opinions about string interpolation, await/async).
-As well C# doesn't guarantee the same CLR output for the next releases or every platform.
+As well C# doesn't guarantee the same CLR output for future releases or every platform.

+Best improving intentions of individuals may occur in parallel with those similar of the .NET team on interpretation and the latter will probably win.

 ### "Bare" code for high-performance calculations